grattan/R_at_Grattan/Organising_R_projects.md

 rm(list = ls())
 ```

 This removes all objects from your environment.
 But it doesn't completely clear your R environment, and it doesn't do anything to any packages you have loaded.
-As [Jenny Bryan puts it](https://rstats.wtf/save-source.html#rm-list-ls), this command is "a red flag, because it is indicative of a non-reproducible workflow."
+As [Jenny Bryan puts it](https://rstats.wtf/save-source.html#rm-list-ls), this command is "a red flag, because it is indicative of a non-reproducible workflow".

 ## Quick guide to starting a project {#quick-guide}